The website of The Man in Seat Sixty-One is very informative about train travel- Seat 61

 Below is a map to show you how to get here from the railway station at Manningtree

 Follow the red line from the station to Old Hall if you want to walk across the country footpaths.
+DO NOT ATTEMPT TO WALK ON THE B1070 (MANNINGTREE ROAD) AS IT IS TOO DANGEROUS FOR PEDESTRIANS.
 For a more detailed map please click here

 If you are stuck and need a lift ring 01206 298294.

 If you are going to travel by bicycle, you are probably an experienced cyclist with knowledge about cycle routes across Britain.
 However, if you are a novice cyclist, the Sustrans website might we worth looking at.